 Gavin Graham, Editor, Fit Small Business

 Real Geeks offers a home valuation landing page that attracts potential sellers, who then become future buyers.
-Think long-term and outside the box in how you capture real estate buyer leads, and always consider new ways to fill your pipeline.
+Think long-term and outside the box for real estate lead generation as the industry is always changing, and be sure to consider new ways to fill your pipeline.

 9. Use Craigslist